CIBC-Internal/python/Doc/library/os.rst

    .. versionadded:: 3.3
       Added the *dir_fd* and *follow_symlinks* arguments, specifying a file descriptor instead of a path.

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object`.

+   .. versionchanged:: 3.8
+      On Windows, all reparse points that can be resolved by the operating system are now followed, and passing ``follow_symlinks=False`` disables following all name surrogate reparse points.
+If the operating system reaches a reparse point that it is not able to follow, *stat* now returns the information for the original path as if ``follow_symlinks=False`` had been specified instead of raising an error.

 .. class:: stat_result